Tyris/m3uGoogleMusicSync/README.md

     from musicsync import MusicSync
     ms = MusicSync()
-    # Will prompt for Email and Password - if 2-factor auth is on you'll need to generate a one-
+    # Will prompt for Email and Password - if 2-factor auth is on you'll need to generate a one-time password
-    time password
     ms.sync_playlist("c:/path/to/playlist.m3u")

     ms.delete_song("song_id")